Manage GCP Bigtable Instance IAM Bindings

-The gcp:bigtable/instanceIamBinding:InstanceIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Bigtable instances by granting a role to a list of members.
-This guide focuses on two capabilities: granting roles to multiple members and adding individual members to roles.
+The gcp:bigtable/instanceIamBinding:InstanceIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Bigtable instances, controlling which identities can access instance-level operations.
+This guide focuses on two capabilities: authoritative role binding (which replaces all members for a role) and non-authoritative member addition (which preserves existing members).

 Grant a role to multiple members

-Teams managing Bigtable access often need to grant the same role to multiple users, service accounts, or groups.
+Teams managing Bigtable access often need to grant the same role to multiple users, service accounts, or groups at once.

 import * as pulumi from "@pulumi/pulumi";